danilolapegna/Kintsugi-Publishing-Python-Suite/README.md

 This project uses OpenAI’s API for language tasks, supports configurable prompts, and offers a plugin-based architecture for maximum extensibility and flexibility.

 ## Features

-- Modularized code with clear separation of concerns.
+- Python + OpenAI-powered grammar reviewer, scientific reviewer, universal translator, and soon much more.
 - Supports multiple document formats (DOCX, TXT, MD).
 - Customizable configuration via `config.yaml` or CLI arguments.
 - Plugin-based architecture: easily add new functionalities like analytics and such.
+- For all code geeks: Modularized code with clear separation of concerns.

 ## Usage